sofielloyd/LanguageAnalytics_2022/sentiment_collocation/README.md

 - Find all the context words which appear ± the window size from the search term in the text.
 - Calculate the mutual information score for each context word.
 - Make a ```vader``` sentiment analysis on the context words.
-- Save results as a .csv file
+- Save results as a .csv file.

 ### Goals and outcome of the assignment